acarn506/algointeract_App/README.md

 # algointeract_App

-My contributions on the development of algointeract.com
+### My contributions on the development of algointeract.com

+## Purpose of algointeract

+- Collaborated with a team to develop an interactive web app featuring and modeling data structures to provide assistance to fellow Computer Science students and professors.

+- Help a student understand the fundamental aspects of basic data structure

+- Curious of how your data might work within a certain algorithm

 ## Algorithm Highlight Feature